jlan84/cross-validation-assignment/notes.md

 Imagine this scenario: *If I were to take lots of different random samples of the data from my population, what would all the models look like?*

 * **Bias:** Is the average of the residuals of the models close to the true model?
     - A *biased* model would center around the incorrect solution.
-How you collect data can lead to bias (for example, you only get user data from San Francisco and try to use your model for your whole userbase).
+How you collect data can lead to bias (for example, you only get user data from San Francisco and try to use your model for your whole user base).
     - High bias can also come from *underfitting*, i.e., not fully representing the data you are given.

 * **Variance:** Are all the models close together?
     - The main contributor to high variance is insufficient data or that what you're trying to predict isn't actually correlated to your features.
     - High variance is also a result of *overfitting* to your sample dataset.

-To see the bais variance tradeoff visually:
+To see the bias variance tradeoff visually:

 ![bias variance](images/bias_variance.png)